 MUSA is the brainchild of Jason deCaires Taylor, a British sculptor, and he wanted the ocean floor to be his gallery.
 Instead of broken whispers and shuffled footsteps, the only sounds that you hear here is the rhythmic breathing of your regulator.
 Personally, it beats walking around art galleries in London that’s for sure!

 MUSA is made up of over 500 statues and sculptures, each one with a different symbolism and meaning.

 The most famous sculpture is Viccisitude with dozens of people holding hands in a circle looking up at the sky.
-This is the image that really sells MUSA but is more for the snorkelers than the divers.
+This is the image that really sells MUSA but is more for the snorkelers than for divers.

 A couple of other sculptures that really capture the imagination is a miniature house with working chimney (you can stick your regulator underneath the chimney and fire off some bubbles to look like smoke coming out the top which is pretty cool), and one with a number of businessmen in their suits all with their heads buried in the sand.
 Apparently it’s supposed to symbolise capitalist greed, which is pretty ironic as MUSA isn’t a cheap dive site.

-Is the MUSA underwater museum worth diving though?
+Is the MUSA museum worth it though?